 You can visit Visible’s website and enter your address or ZIP code to see if you’ll have service in your area.

 Visible offers access to Verizon’s 4G LTE/5G network on its original plan and access to Verizon’s 5G Ultra Wideband service on the Visible+ plan.
-Based on my experience with Visible and Verizon’s data coverage map, it appears that you’ll likely have access to reliable data with Visible.
+Based on my experience with Visible and Verizon’s data coverage map, it appears that you’ll likely have access to reliable data with Visible if you’re covered by Verizon in your area.

 While you’ll have unlimited data with Visible’s original plan, you aren’t going to see high download speeds as you would with many other phone plans prior to hitting a “high-speed data cap.”
 Instead, you’ll have consistent download speeds of 5-12Mbps throughout the month on Verizon’s 4G/LTE network.
 Still, this is fast enough for most regular web browsing.